stockholmblog/stockholmblog.github.io/_posts/2022-04-30-public-transport.md

 However, if you're going to be around for longer, you may choose one of the following passes.

+> You pay adult fare if you are between 20 and 64 years old.
+You pay the discounted fare if you are over 65 years of age, a student holding a Swedish student identity card with the SL logotype, or if you are under 20 years of age.

 * 24 hours: SEK 165 (adult fare); SEK 110 (discounted fare)
 * 72 hours: SEK 330 (adult fare); SEK 220 (discounted fare)
 * 7 days: SEK 430 (adult fare); SEK 290 (discounted fare)